-The Group has applied COVID-19-Related Rent Concessions.
 The Group applies the practical expedient allowing it not to assess whether eligible rent concessions that are a direct consequence of the COVID-19 pandemic are lease modifications.
-The Group applies the practical expedient consistently to contracts with similar characteristics and in similar circumstances.
-For rent concessions in leases to which the Group chooses not to apply the practical expedient, or that do not qualify for the practical expedient, the Group assesses whether there is a lease modification.
+The practical expedient is applied consistently to contracts with similar characteristics and in similar circumstances.
+The impact of applying practical expedient is considered not material to the consolidated financial statements.
 Group as Lessor